-Lara successfully completed her pupillage at 25 Bedford Row in London, where she became a tenant in 2016.
+Lara successfully completed her pupillage at 25 Bedford Row in London, where she became a tenant in 2016 before moving to Lincoln House Chambers in 2017.
 Her practice involved work across all areas of criminal defence, with a particular focus on violent crime and cases involving vulnerable witnesses.
 Shortly after gaining tenancy, Lara was instructed as junior counsel to represent the principal in a multi-million pound conspiracy to supply Class A drugs.
 The case was regarded as one of the most complex and significant investigations into serious organised crime in Northern England.
 It covered some 250,000 telephone calls spanning a sixteen month investigation, in which nineteen defendants were arrested.
-Lara was responsible for detailed analysis of cell site evidence and co-location of telephones, along with crucial aspects of disclosure and witness anonymity.
+Lara was responsible for detailed analysis of cell site evidence and colocation of telephones, along with crucial aspects of disclosure and witness anonymity.
 She was also instructed as a led junior in a murder case which involved complex issues of causation, substantial legal argument and forensic analysis of pathological evidence.